hpcosta/stopwords/README.md

-Stopwords List for English and Spanish
+Lists of Stopwords for English and Spanish
 =========

 * EN-stopwords.txt